J3698/j3698.github.io/_posts/2019-06-03-the-concept-generating-memorable-strings.markdown

 date: 2019-06-03
 categories: urlmem
 thumb: /pics/thumb18.jpeg
+description: "In this post I explain how to generate memorable strings, and then create and publish an NPM package for doing so."
 ---
 Need to make an Amazon URL smaller to send to someone?
 Bitly is perfect for that.